-Trevor co-runs (with Professor Gerard Evan) an academic research group at the University of Cambridge, department of biochemistry.
-Trevor’s interest in oncogenic signalling started at the Ludwig Institute for Cancer Research in the late 1980s and continued at the Imperial Cancer Research Fund (now CR UK), the MRC laboratory of Medical Biology and, since 2010, at the department of biochemistry.
+Trevor co-runs (with Professor Gerard Evan) an academic research group that transferred to the Francis Crick Institute in London from the University of Cambridge, department of biochemistry in June 2022.
+Trevor’s interest in oncogenic signalling started at the Ludwig Institute for Cancer Research in the late 1980s and continued at the Imperial Cancer Research Fund (now CR UK), the MRC laboratory of Medical Biology and, from 2010, at the department of biochemistry.

 More about Trevor: